Princess Royal National Hunt Challenge Cup Novices' Handicap Chase

-The National Hunt Challenge Cup is a Grade 2 National Hunt steeplechase in Great Britain for amateur riders which is open to horses aged five years or older.
+The National Hunt Challenge Cup is a National Hunt steeplechase in Great Britain which is open to horses aged five years or older.
 It is run on the Old Course at Cheltenham over a distance of about 3 miles 6 furlongs (3 miles 5 furlongs and 201 yards, or 6,018 metres), and during its running there are twenty-three fences to be jumped.
-The race is for novice chasers, and it is scheduled to take place each year during the Cheltenham Festival in March.
+The race is a handicap race for novice chasers, and it is scheduled to take place each year during the Cheltenham Festival in March.